We Are Open & Seeing Patients || We Do COVID-19 PCR Testing. To book an appointment, click here.

 There is no cure for Parkinson’s disease dementia, but symptoms can usually be managed effectively for a number of years.

-If you think you have any symptoms of dementia, it’s important to speak to a neurologist to find out what could be causing your symptoms.
-Early intervention is the best form of treatment, and whilst PDD can’t be cured, it may be possible to minimise the severity of symptoms and prolong how long you can live independently for.
+If you think you have any symptoms of Parkinson’s dementia, it’s important to speak to a neurologist to find out what could be causing them.
+Early intervention is the best form of treatment, and whilst PDD can’t be cured, it may be possible to minimise the severity of symptoms and prolong how long you can live independently.

 Parkinson’s Dementia Diagnosis